Private Attorneys General Act (PAGA)

 - After you notify your employer, your employer has 33 days to fix the violations or to respond to the written letter.

-- If your employer fails to take any actions, or feels to respond to your letter, you must file the claim with the proper California agency.
+- If your employer fails to take any actions or fails to respond to your letter, you must file the claim with the proper California agency.

 - The agency will investigate the claims and determine if the employer or employee was responsible.

-- In the event that the agency determines that they will not be investigating the claim, you then have a right to file a lawsuit in Court.
+- In the event that the agency determines that it will not be investigating the claim, you then have a right to file a lawsuit in Court.

 What damages could I receive for my Private Attorneys General Act claim?